AC-AMunro/spdevfx-calendar-feed-webpart/README.md

-# React Calendar Feed Web Part
+# React Event Feed Web Parts

 ## Summary

 This solution contains 2 web parts which use event feeds from various sources.

+- Event Feed Summary
+- Event Feed Calendar

 It supports the following types of feeds: